 - On-going, monthly grants management to supplement organizational staff.

-By working with me, the grants my clients have secured from foundations, corporations and the government range from $5,000 to over $1.3 million.
+By working with me, the grants my clients secured from foundations, corporations and the government have ranged from $5,000 to over $1.3 million.

 Other ways to catch someone’s attention in a noisy world?

-As a writer, I utilize my skills to help nonprofits raise their visibility.
+As a writer, I utilize my skills to help you raise your organization’s visibility.
 Whether you want to gain the attention of potential program participants, donors or volunteers, written communications are still an effective way to reach them.
 Annual Reports and Appeal Letters, Social Media Posts, Fact Sheets, Print and e-Newsletters– the list goes on.
 Give me a call today, to discuss how effectively crafting your story can ignite connections to support your mission.

 Fitzsimmons Communications is registered with the California State Attorney General’s Office under Fundraising Consultants